 Will I have to take a COVID-19 test prior to travel?

-Travelers that assume the classification of low, medium, or high-risk countries are required to upload the negative results of a PCR test, where the swabs were obtained no earlier than 24-72 hours prior to arrival in Dominica.
+All travelers are required to upload the negative results of a PCR test, where the swabs were obtained no earlier than 24-72 hours prior to arrival in Dominica.
 Please consult the protocols here to determine your risk classification.
 Click here.
 Test results should be uploaded at PCR test result and the screening questionnaire.